naviabbot/winget-spinup/readme.md

 4. `cd ~\Downloads\winget-spinup-main`
 5. `winget install -i spinup-install.json -e`

+If you want to just use the Gaming Edition file, just double click it to run it.
+(But please, for the love of your own security, read it before you run it.
+You never know if I'm a nasty person.)

 That'll do it.
 Just follow the prompts as the pop up.

 ## What's it got?